-Mercy’s story began with one woman; today, it’s carried out by hundreds of thousands of people in hospitals, schools and community programs across the globe.
+Mercy’s story began with Catherine McAuley and two companions; today, it’s carried out by hundreds of thousands of people in hospitals, schools and community programs across the globe.

 This Thursday, Sept.
 24, marks 194 years since Sisters of Mercy Founder Catherine McAuley opened the House of Mercy in Dublin, Ireland.
 Its doors have remained open since 1827 to serve the poor, sick and uneducated.

 Nearly two centuries later, we continue Catherine’s legacy of caring and compassion, not only within Mercy’s hospitals and clinics, but also within our communities where the need remains great.